Energylandia: History

+In 2022, a new 53 m Ferris wheel called Wonder Wheel was opened in the park alongside a new area in the Energylandia water park called Bamboo Bay.
+On 10 September 2022, the Zadra roller coaster was placed on the list of 50 best roller coasters in the world by American magazine Amusement Today.
+A new Vekoma Mine Train called Choco Chip Creek was announced for 2022 to be a part of the park's new Sweet Valley area.
+The project got delayed to a 2024 opening.

 Attractions

-The park has many attractions including rollercoasters, water rides and carousels, and others.
-Attractions are split into three 'zones' of the park, depending on how "extreme" the attraction is.
-There is also a water park which is not part of any zone.
+The park features many attractions, for all ages, including several giant rollercoasters, numerous children’s rides, water rides and more.
+Attractions are split into different lands or 'zones' with specific themes, each varying somewhat as to the extremity of its featured rides.
+There is also a water park which consists of four large water “playgrounds” and play structures for children, ages 5–12.
 The four zones and their attractions are:

 Fairytale Land

-In Polish: 'Bajkolandia'.
-This zone is for the smallest children visiting the park, featuring mild roller coasters, carousels and other child-friendly attractions.
+In Polish, 'Bajkolandia' (meaning ‘fairytale land’) is for the smallest of children visiting the park, featuring very mild roller coasters, carousels and numerous colourful, child-friendly attractions.

 Attractions

 Family Zone

 In Polish: 'Strefa Familijna'.
 This zone of the park features attractions for the whole family, adults and children alike.
 It also features many so-called 'interactive' attractions like Splash Battle.

 Attractions

 Extreme Zone

 In Polish: 'Strefa Ekstremalna'.
 This zone has the park's most intense attractions such as the Mayan Roller Coaster.